Atlanta Stun Gun Defense Lawyers

 A stun gun, also known as a taser, is an electrical device that emits an electrical charge of 20,000 volts, which is strong enough to disable a person.
 Georgia’s criminal statutes regulate some uses of stun guns.
 Failure to use a stun gun in compliance with the law can result in criminal penalties.

-If you have been charged with a stun gun crime, it is vital to contact an experienced attorney who can defend your rights.
+If you have been charged with a stun gun crime, it is vital to contact an experienced Atlanta weapon lawyer who can defend your rights.
 The attorneys at Abt Law Firm, LLC have over 24 years of experience helping the people who have been accused of weapon crime in Atlanta.
 We have successfully handled over 2,500 cases and over 100 jury trials.

 Stun Gun Laws in Georgia